 Often, the most important change an organization needs is to be better at being who it says it is—its identity.
 Rarely will an organization need to change its Purpose or Philosophy in order to thrive.

-1 thought on “Sheila Margolis, President, Workplace Culture Institute”
+1 thoughts on “Sheila Margolis, President, Workplace Culture Institute”